Help and support

 Usually you find the sim lock option under settings, phone or security, sim lock.
 After turning on sim security, you'll be prompted to enter your sim pin each time you start your phone or swap your sim.

 Note if you enter the pin incorrectly three times, you may need to enter a personal unlocking key (PUK) to enable your sim again.
 You can get your PUK going online to MyO2.
-Check out a guru video of how to get your PUK code.

 To add a pin to your phone, you can find this under settings, general or security and then passcode lock or screen lock depending on the type of phone you have.